-Members were reminded that an update on the development of The Gateway Visitor Centre Exhibition was noted at the February 2021 Council meeting.
+Members are reminded that an update on the development of The Gateway Visitor Centre Exhibition was noted at the February 2021 Council meeting.

-Proposed opening hours and charges were circulated for Members' consideration.
-A seasonal approach to the opening hours had been taken based on previous experience of visitor patterns and the first six months of operation will provide evidence of actual visitor demand during school holidays, summer season, off peak and term time periods.
+Proposed opening hours and charges are enclosed for Members' consideration.
+A seasonal approach to the opening hours has been taken based on previous experience of visitor patterns and the first six months of operation will provide evidence of actual visitor demand during school holidays, summer season, off peak and term time periods.

-As this was a new exhibition and the footfall at the Loughshore Park had increased throughout the period of restrictions the proposed arrangements would be kept under regular review with a view to making adjustments if required to meet visitor demand.
+As this is a new exhibition and the footfall at the Loughshore Park has increased throughout the period of restrictions the proposed arrangements will be kept under regular review with a view to making adjustments if required to meet visitor demand.

-The charging structure proposed that general visitor admissions including groups and schools during normal opening hours is free with charges proposed for additional private use, by advance booking, outside opening hours.
-All Borough schools would be invited to visit the new exhibition in its first months of operation and a marketing campaign would promote the exhibition offer to both residents and visitors from outside of the Borough.
+The charging structure proposes that general visitor admissions including groups and schools during normal opening hours is free with charges proposed for additional private use, by advance booking, outside opening hours.
+All Borough schools will be invited to visit the new exhibition in its first months of operation and a marketing campaign will promote the exhibition offer to both residents and visitors from outside of the Borough.

-A review of the first six months of operation would be brought to the December meeting of the Committee.
+A review of the first six months of operation will be brought to the December meeting of the Committee.

-Proposed by Councillor Robinson Seconded by Councillor Dunlop and agreed that the proposed opening hours and charging structure for The Gateway Visitor Centre Exhibition be approved with a six-month review brought back to the December 2021 Committee Meeting.
+RECOMMENDATION: that the proposed opening hours and charging structure for The Gateway Visitor Centre Exhibition be approved with a six-month review brought back to the December 2021 Committee Meeting.

-ACTION BY: Ursula Fay, Interim Deputy Director Community Planning
+Prepared and approved by: Ursula Fay, Interim Deputy Director Community Planning

-5 ITEMS FOR INFORMATION
+ITEMS FOR INFORMATION